zamanianlab/ZamanianLabDocs/docs/protocols/Parasitic_Nematodes/Mosquito_Blood_Feeding/Mosquito_Blood_Feeding.md

 ## Preparing blood for blood feeding

 All pipette tips, slides, serological pipettes, tubes, and other materials that come into contact with blood throughout this protocol must be treated with bleach prior to disposal.
-A bleach solution can be prepared in the bleach-specific pitcher in the insectory (labeled with yellow tape) by adding ~1/2 cup of bleach and 1 L of tap water.
+A bleach solution can be prepared in the bleach-specific pitcher in the insectary (labeled with yellow tape) by adding ~1/2 cup of bleach and 1 L of tap water.

 **Important**: Remove the sucrose pad(s) at least 2 hr before feeding for LVP and AaSD mosquito species.